⚠️ We are currently updating our 2021/22 tax guidance across the website

 You can claim UC whether you are in or out of work, and whether or not you are responsible for a child or young person.

 How will universal credit affect my tax credits?

 If you are already receiving any of the legacy benefits you will not be not affected by UC until you are moved over in a formal managed migration exercise (‘ Move to UC’) by DWP/HMRC, unless you choose to claim UC in the meantime or you have a change of circumstances which means you need to make a claim for UC, as that will end your existing legacy benefit claim(s).
-The managed migration exercise is expected to run between November 2020 and September 2024, following a 12-month pilot which started in July 2019.

 Am I treated as self-employed for universal credit?

 Under tax credits foster carers are treated as self-employed, but under UC they are not – see GOV.UK for confirmation of this.